 Ability to critically review an essay by a fellow student;

-Ability to present one’s academic research;
+Ability to present academic data;

-Knowledge of the faculty’s technical guidelines regarding the form of essays/theses and the ability to apply them;
+Knowledge of the faculty’s technical guidelines regarding the form of essays/theses and the ability to apply them.

 Course schedule details can be found in the propedeuse/first year time schedule.